 3. Risk Sharing Arrangement Documentation [Section I.4.C.ii]

-Additional documentation on whether risk sharing parameters are consistent with pricing assumptions and will not result in a remittance/payment if calculated based on pricing assumptions used in capitation rate development.
-Actuaries will need to save all working documentation related to this provision above and create specific deliverable level information that can be submitted with the rate certification as an appendix.
+Additional documentation is specified in the rate guide for an adequate description of risk sharing arrangements.
+This includes documentation that the risk-sharing arrangement is consistent with pricing assumptions used in capitation rate development, and that the he risk-sharing arrangement will not result in a remittance/payment if calculated based on pricing assumptions used in capitation rate development.

 4. State Directed Payments Documentation [Section I.4.D.ii]

 State directed payments that do not require prior approval should be included in the documentation for this section.
 The rate certification and supporting documentation must confirm that there are no additional directed payments in the program that are not addressed in the certification including minimum fee schedules using Medicaid State plan approved rates as defined in 42 C.F.R. § 438.6(a).